rapid7/metasploit-framework/Indentation-Standards.md

 git diff -w deadbeef
 `````

 This diffs your local branch with the state just prior to retabbing, ignoring whitespace changes.
-It should return nothing, indicating that there has been no change.
+It should return nothing, indicating that there has been no content change.
 This is good.

 ````
 git commit -a -m "Retab changes for PR #1234"